8 Ways Nonprofits Can Engage Millennial Donors and Volunteers

 8. Most importantly – Treat Millennials like your other donors & volunteers: Just because they are younger does not mean that they do not want to be thanked, acknowledged and updated on the impact of their work and their donation.

 Sixty percent of Millennials liked it most when nonprofits share stories about successful projects, and the people helped directly.
 (Sounds like most donors, doesn’t it?)

 Millennials tend to be impulsive in their giving, and they are not limited to local causes.
-They give all over the world, to emergency relief and other crises they see on the news.
+They give all over the world, to emergency relief, environmental causes, and in the moment crises they see on the news.